m-ali-awan/client-ajay-docs/README.md

   - try out the different approaches in COLAB, using same repo structure, so can be coordinated.
   - Also have ot study different Deployment Approaches, as **AIM IS TO COME UP WITH OPTIMAL SOLUTION.**
   - Also go through the AutoScaling, Route53, API Gateway integration etc.
+  - Resulting Images should be saved, and best would be if github can be maintained with them.
   -